Melody-Lisa/into-the-woods/README.md

 4. Due to the time constraints of the project the game itself is designed as a demo.
 I would like to implement a full game in future versions of the site.

-5. I would like to implement a feature that allows the user to choose their own name in future versions of the site.
+5. I would like to implement a feature that shows more information about the achievements that the user has collected in future versions of the site.
+This could be done by adding a tooltip with some information about the ending when the user hovers over the achievment within the modal.

 6. At this stage of development the 404 page loads only when the user types in an incorrect url to the main page.
 I would like to implement a 404 page that loads if the user clicks on any broken link within the site, including the modals.

+7. After testing with accessibility tools I found that every new text node that is loaded, the screen reader will read the entire page again.
+I would like to implement a feature that will only read the new text node when it is loaded in future versions of the site.

 <sup><sub>[*Back to top*](#contents)</sup></sub>